rabidaudio/rabidaudio/archived.md

 - [a Fire Emblem-like tatics game](https://github.com/rabidaudio/tactics) written in Go
 - [an unnamed zombie game](https://github.com/rabidaudio/zombie) that I've wanted to build for years, also in Go
 - [Kards](https://github.com/rabidaudio/kards), an engine for creating card games and AIs in Kotlin
-- [dungeon generator](https://github.com/rabidaudio/dungeon-generator), a coffeescript library for generating random 2d dungeon maps
+- [a coffeescript library](https://github.com/rabidaudio/dungeon-generator) for generating random 2d dungeon maps
 - [tools for analyzing and playing chess](https://github.com/rabidaudio/chess) in Go
 - [an attempt](https://github.com/rabidaudio/sample-kotlin-game) to get Allegro working from Kotlin Native
 - [backgammon](https://github.com/rabidaudio/backgammon)